e-clawson/cats/README.md

 - Enable user manipulation of data within the API through the use of POST, PUT, or PATCH requests.
 Ensure your chosen API supports this feature before beginning.(15%)

-    - working on a favoriteimg feature which allows users to click a favorite button and add that image to their favorites cat page, and delete cats from their favroites page
+    -favoriteimg feature which allows users to click a favorite button and add that image to their favorites cat page, and delete cats from their favroites page

 - Make use of Promises and async/await syntax as appropriate.
 (15%)
     - done in the initialLoad function in index.js (line 7)